holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 ### Consumer
 1. How can we fix this?
 The app is broken, but the tests are all green.
 This is where contract tests give that extra validation to allow us to confirm assumptions.
 2. Pact is consumer-driven contract testing, so we start with the consumer.
 It's a bit like a TDD principle, start with the expectations.
 Open the `knitter` project.
-3. In a terminal, run `quarkus extension add quarkus-pact-consumer`
+3. In a terminal, run `quarkus extension add pact-consumer`
 4. Add the tests
    1. If you're in a hurry, use the git history to recreate the contract tests.
 Rollback any pom changes and `SweaterResourceContractTest` from the git history.
    2. Otherwise, copy the `SweaterResourceTest` and use it as the starting point.
 The test method stays exactly the same, because we're trying to validate the behaviour of *our* knitter code.